debasrita26/Movie-App/README.md

 This is a Movie Web Application.

-• Developed a Movie app using React where users could add movies to favorites using API and also unfavourite or add to movies
+• Developed a Movie app using React where users could add movies to favorites using API, unfavourite them and also add to movies list
 • Used Redux for State Management

 ### To start the server